 Any injury from a severe accident can seriously impact your life, from substantial physical pain to the hassle of paying for medical treatment and stress of caring for yourself and your family members.
 Even if you successfully sue the person that harmed you and recover money to make up for your short-term losses, you may still struggle with the long-term repercussions of the accident.

-If another person’s actions have left you with a permanent disability or disfigurement, consult a seasoned personal injury attorney at Ostroff Injury Law.
+If another person’s actions have left you with a permanent disability or disfigurement, consult a seasoned personal injury attorney at Ostroff Godshall Injury and Accident Lawyers.
 We know how to fight—and win—on behalf of people who suffer life-altering harm in accidents.
 With one of our well-known Philadelphia catastrophic injury lawyers by your side, you will have the best chances of securing the payments you need to move forward with your life.